Forecast for the development of fintech trends: banking applications will be replaced by embedded finance

 eCommerce platforms today also offer built-in financial products to users, among which installment purchases are popular among the first to implement their financial services, Shopify and Amazon eCommerce platforms.
 The convergence of financial services with other products is taking place in various areas.
 For example, Google maps allow users in the United States to find and buy parking spots through an app interface.

-The provision of their digital infrastructure for lease to online trading platforms has opened up new opportunities for banks (banking as a service - BaaS).
+Providing their digital infrastructure for lease to online trading platforms has opened up new opportunities for banks (banking as a service - BaaS).
 A BaaS user leases the "capacity" of a financial institution to the extent required.
 As a result, the clients of the "tenant" can perform standard banking operations (checking balance, payments, viewing the history of transactions) without interacting directly with the bank.

 Nevertheless, the players in the financial services market rightly fear such competition.
 The giants Apple, Amazon, Facebook, Google, own a large amount of user data and a huge customer base.
 No fintech can compete with them in this.
 Moreover, the rivalry between companies will no longer be conducted at the level of a specific brand but at the ecosystem level from partner companies.
 However, this process is already irreversible.
 Payments, wallets, and similar banking services will become part of Internet companies that will take market share from financial institutions.